lucasguiss/useful-scripts/README.md

 ### useful-scripts
-shell scripts i write for personal use, feel free to download and modify to use for yourself, PR friendly, if you wanna improve my own.
+shell scripts i write for personal use, feel free to download and modify to use for yourself, PR friendly if you wanna improve the scripts on this repository.

 ### using the script
 ```bash